[Cut to the Crown Prince's quarters in the palace. The Crown Prince

 Li Liang's mother [scolds]: I spent all this time to make this offering

 because I wanted to garner good fortune for you.
 You go on now.
-And don't be
+And

 late!